wbfw109/vscode-cppm-goto-definition-workaround/README.md

 ## Features

-This extension implements a simple workaround under the following assumptions:
+This extension provides a simple workaround for navigating C++20 module imports and supports:

+- Both `import` and `export import` statements.
+- **Multi-line module declarations**.
+- Lines containing comments.

+## Requirements

-- The project’s directory structure roughly aligns with module naming.
+The project’s directory structure should roughly align with module naming.

-- Module names use `.` or `:` as partition separators (e.g., `foo.bar:baz`).
-- Supports both `import` and `export import` statements, including **multi-line module declarations** and **lines containing comments.**
+## How It Works

 The extension performs the following steps: